isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- The GSSAPI no longer uses the ISC implementation of the SPNEGO
+- The ISC implementation of SPNEGO was removed from BIND 9 source code.
-  mechanism and instead relies on the SPNEGO implementation from the
+  Instead, BIND 9 now always uses the SPNEGO implementation provided by
+  the system GSSAPI library when it is built with GSSAPI support.
+All
-  system Kerberos library.
-All major Kerberos libraries contain the SPNEGO
+  major contemporary Kerberos/GSSAPI libraries contain an implementation
-  mechanism implementation.
+  of the SPNEGO mechanism.
 [GL #2607]

 - The default value for the ``stale-answer-client-timeout`` option was
   changed from ``1800`` (ms) to ``off``.
 The default value may be